First Order Axial Perturbation of the Reissner-Nordstr\"{o}m Metric in a Possible Parity-Violating Gravity Background: Introduction

-In recent decades, modified gravity theories have emerged as a fertile ground for exploring deviations from GR, motivated by theoretical challenges such as quantum gravity and observational anomalies like dark energy.
-Among these, Chern-Simons (CS) gravity---a parity-violating extension of GR---has garnered significant attention, due to its unique coupling between a scalar field $\Theta$ and the Pontryagin density, which introduces new degrees of freedom and dynamics.
-In typical modified gravity theories, additional terms in the action for the metric field---such as the $\Theta$ term in CS gravity---introduce new dynamics to black hole perturbations.
-Previous studies by Jackiw, Pi~\cite{ref-jackiw5}, Yunes, Sopuerta~\cite{ref-yunes3}, and Alexander~\cite{ref-alexander2}, have examined axial perturbations in CS gravity for Schwarzschild black holes, demonstrating how the scalar field $\Theta$ influences gravitational waves and stability.
+Among specific modified gravity theories, Chern-Simons (CS) gravity---a parity-violating extension of GR---has garnered significant attention, due to its unique coupling between a scalar field $\Theta$ and the Pontryagin density, which introduces new degrees of freedom and dynamics.
+In typical modified gravity theories, additional terms in the action for the metric field---such as the $\Theta$ term in CS gravity---introduce new dynamics to BH perturbations.
+Previous studies by Jackiw, Pi~\cite{ref-jackiw5}, Yunes, Sopuerta~\cite{ref-yunes3}, and Alexander~\cite{ref-alexander2}, have examined this theory, including axial perturbations in CS gravity for Schwarzschild BHs, demonstrating how the scalar field $\Theta$ influences gravitational waves and stability.
 In general, this type of theory might be directly constrained with measurements of gravitomagnetic effects or gravitational waves~\cite{ref-alexander1,ref-smith1,ref-yunes1,ref-canizares1,ref-yagi1,ref-nakamura1}.
+When it was first introduced, it was expected that the gravitational CS term would violate local Lorentz symmetry as well as parity, since it may be parameterized using a constant background vector contracted with a combination of Christoffel symbols.
+In quantum field theory, there is close connection between discrete symmetries and Lorentz symmetry; it is not possible, in a quantum field theory with a well-defined $S$-matrix, to violate the combined parity-time reversal-charge conjugation (CPT) symmetry without also breaking Lorentz invariance~\cite{ref-greenberg}.
+However, this is no longer the case in geometric theories of gravity.
+Although a nontrivial gravitational CS term in the action may not be written in a Lorentz-invariant form, the apparent Lorentz violation is actually a gauge artifact, and the theory describes locally-Lorentz-invariant but CPT-violating dynamics~\cite{ref-guarrera}.
+This gives the gravitational CS term a fundamentally different structure from its analogues in particle physics, including key differences in the structures of the radiative corrections in the two types of theories~\cite{ref-altschul37}.